 The Problem with Antibiotics & Antifungals

-Multidrug-resistant fungal strains are on the rise because antifungal drugs of choice have been overused. (source) Not to mention, they are dangerous!
-Even though the FDA recognizes this, issuing a warning against using these drugs for “uncomplicated infections” recently! (source)
+Multidrug-resistant fungal strains are on the rise because antifungal drugs of choice have been overused.
+(3) Not to mention, they are dangerous!
+Even the FDA recognizes this; they issued a warning against using these drugs for “uncomplicated infections” recently!
+(4)

 Antibiotics enter the mix because they are usually broad-spectrum and kill the healthy microorganisms that help keep fungus in check, particularly candida.
-Hence, why so many with women with urinary track infections come down yeast infections after taking antibiotics.
+Hence, the reason why so many women with urinary track infections come down with yeast infections after taking antibiotics.

 This is where choosing the right health care provider is key.
 You should be able to work with your doctor to manage simple infections naturally first.
-Then, if you don’t get the results that you’re looking, consider more aggressive measures like drugs.
+Then, if you don’t get the results that you’re looking for, consider more aggressive measures like drugs.

-The #1 antifungal oil by a long shot, no other essential oil can compare to tea tree because it’s so safe.
-It’s exceptionally gentle, widely used and even highly diluted tea tree soaked tampons have been said by clinical aromatherapists to stop candida infections in just 3 days! (source) This is not to say that other essential oils can't kill candida.
+No other antifungal essential oil can compare to tea tree because it’s so safe.
+It’s exceptionally gentle, widely used, and even highly diluted tea tree soaked tampons have been said by clinical aromatherapists to stop candida infections in just 3 days!
+This is not to say that other antifungal essential oils can't kill candida.
 No, not in the least.
 It’s just that tea tree is the perfect balance of safety and effectiveness.